ltrgoddard/thesis/temp.markdown

 [^490]: A. David Moody, *Ezra Pound: Poet: A Portrait of the Man and His
     Work*, 3 vols (Oxford: Oxford University Press, 2009–15).
 For Pound’s use of the phrase, see Pound, ‘XXIV’, in *The Cantos of Ezra Pound* (New York: New Directions, 1996), 110–14 (p.
-112) and ‘LXII’, in *ibid*., 341–50 (p.
+112) and Pound, ‘LXII’, in *ibid*., 341–50 (p.
 350).

 [^491]: Pound, ‘XLV’, in *ibid*., 229–30 (p.
 230).

 [^492]: Prynne is certainly not *unaware* of issues of poetic fatherhood
     and influence: self-conscious tics in his correspondence, such as referring to Donald Davie by his initials (D.A.D.), show that he is very much aware of them.
-Nor is it to suggest that Prynne is lax in his acknowledgement of source material in general, a notion dispelled by poems as diverse as ‘The Glacial Question, Unsolved’ and *Kazoo Dreamboats*.
+Nor is he lax in his acknowledgement of source material in general, a notion dispelled by poems as diverse as ‘The Glacial Question, Unsolved’ and *Kazoo Dreamboats*.
 The point, as noted above in relation to dedications, is that he does not go out of his way to acknowledge specifically poetic influence, e.g. in matters of style, even in periods when his style has been recognisably derivative of, say, Olson or Tomlinson.

 [^493]: Pound, ‘A Pact’, *Poetry* (April 1913), pp. 11–12.